-In this class students will apply concepts learned in 'Introduction to Horticulture.'
+In this class, students will apply concepts learned in 'Introduction to Horticulture.'
 The course will delve into more complex design and build projects in the classroom, greenhouse and exterior grounds.
 In addition to physical projects, students will be asked to come up with design plans as well as project-specific budgets by researching equipment, material and labor costs.
-Students will be asked to complete various group and independent research projects as well keep track of the skills they have learned and present a portfolio or resume at the end of the term.
+Additionally, students will be asked to complete various group and independent research projects on topics in the horticulture industry.
+Students will organize and submit a portfolio of work including written pieces, project photographs, and design work in order to complete this course.